Ridgefield Sextortion Lawyer

 Connecticut General Statutes § 53a-189c is a class A misdemeanor, punishable by no more than one year in state jail and a maximum $2,000 fine.

 Larceny by extortion of any kind is automatically a class B felony under Connecticut General Statutes §53a-122(a)(1), meaning punishments upon conviction could include one to 20 years in prison as well as a $15,000 fine.

 Regardless of how prosecutors choose to approach sextortion allegations, it is important for potential defendants to remain calm and avoid taking rash actions after learning about an investigation being started or criminal charges being filed.
 Mass-deleting texts, emails, and other electronic messages in the wake of a sextortion allegation or charge could not only hinder a defendant’s defense strategy, but also leave them facing separate felony charges for tampering with physical evidence under Connecticut General Statutes §53a-155.

-Fortunately, there are ways to contest the individual elements of sextortion charges with help from a qualified Ridgefield lawyer.
+Fortunately, there are ways to contest the individual elements of sextortion charges with help from a qualified Ridgefield attorney.
 For example, a person cannot be prosecuted under C.G.S. §53a-189c if the intimate image in question stemmed from voluntary exposure or intercourse in a commercial or public setting, if the depicted individual is not clearly identifiable, or if the dissemination of the image “serves the public interest.”
 An attorney can evaluate your case and advise you on potential defenses you may have.

 Seek Help from a Ridgefield Sextortion Attorney

 Contacting a Ridgefield sextortion lawyer should be your first priority if you want to pursue a favorable outcome to this kind of accusation.
-Check out reviews from clients who have worked with the Law Offices of Mark Sherman before at Avvo.com here, and give our dedicated lawyers a call at (203) 358-4700 to learn more.
+Check out reviews from clients who have worked with the Law Offices of Mark Sherman before at Avvo.com here, and give our dedicated lawyers a call to learn more.